dexter1918/anypoint-cli/README.md

 **Note**: You can set your authentication credentials using commands as well.
 Follow this link for the same - [Authentication with AnyPoint CLI](https://docs.mulesoft.com/anypoint-cli/4.x/auth#credentials-file)

+**Note**: Set the ANYPOINT_PROFILE environment variable to tell the CLI agent which authentication profile (eg.: otherProfile, connAppProfile) to use in the credentials file.
+Without the ANYPOINT_PROFILE environment variable set, it uses the default one.

 **Recommended Authentication Mechanism**: Connected App Creds (Client ID and client secret)